loveencounterflow/coffee-script/README.md

 Unfortunately, JavaScript isn't quite there yet.
-NodeJS as of 11.2 does not yet provide a full-fledged implementation of JS Harmony iterators and generators, so JavaScripters can't yet get away with simply writing `for x of foo()`–you always have to use explicit calls like `generator.next()`, `generator.send()`, `generator.throw()`, `generator.close()`.
+NodeJS as of 11.2 does not yet provide a full-fledged implementation of JS Harmony iterators and generators, so JavaScripters can't yet get away with simply writing `for x of foo()`—you always have to use explicit calls like `generator.next()`, `generator.send()`, `generator.throw()`, `generator.close()`.

 JavaScript might not be as 'iterative' as modern Pythons are, but it sure is a *lot* more asynchronous.
-There are quite a few rantish blog posts and flaming discussions going on on the net–both about NodeJS's decision to opt for callbacks in particular, and JavaScript's asynchronous qualities in general.
+There are quite a few rantish blog posts and flaming discussions going on on the net—both about NodeJS's decision to opt for callbacks in particular, and JavaScript's asynchronous qualities in general.
 We all know the choices (and, given the sheer number of choices and their varying degrees of ease / maturity / standardization, i would say that callbacks really are a good common denominator).
 When it comes to